Aim of this information

 What if I do not make any representations?

 You are not under any obligation to make representations but it is important to understand that, if you do not provide any evidence to support your case not to be barred, then the DBS will make a final decision based on the information it already holds on you from elsewhere.
 Inclusion on a DBS barred list will last for your lifetime unless you appeal or seek review.
-Making representation is an opportunity for you to give your interpretation of the circumstances that led to the referral.
+Making representations is an opportunity for you to give your interpretation of the circumstances that led to the referral.

 There are three powers under which the DBS may grant permission for your inclusion in one or both barred lists to be reviewed.